CRYSTAL-style BIPOLE periodic HF and DFT

 )

-# Atomic positions only (analytic gradients, L-BFGS-B)
+# Atomic positions only (FD gradients by default, L-BFGS-B)

 result = relax_atoms(system, "sto-3g", kmesh, method="RHF",